BSalita/docker_ubuntu_fastai2/README.md

 # docker_ubuntu_fastai2
 Example scripts to create a GPU enabled docker container on Ubuntu.
-The scripts build a container for fastai2 courseware.
+The scripts build a container for fastai2. fastai refers to both courseware and a machine learning library.
+The fastai library is pytorch based.

 Being new to docker, I'm approaching the problem of creating an Ubuntu docker container for fastai by writing a bunch of shell scripts.
 The scripts are a work-in-progress.